 • Developing landscape-scale projects

-Major projects that have worked right across the Mid Kent Downs landscape have been: The Mid Kent Downs Orchards Project Landscape Enhancement Grants, and Landowner Partnership Projects Vital Links We also participate in and aid development of projects spanning the whole of the Kent Downs AONB and sometimes across Kent, in cooperation with other Countryside Management Projects, such as Interreg IVa and the Kent Free Tree Scheme
+Major projects that have worked right across the Mid Kent Downs landscape have been: The Mid Kent Downs Orchards Project Landscape Enhancement Grants, and Landowner Partnership Projects Vital Links We also participate in and aid development of projects spanning the whole of the Kent Downs National Landscape and sometimes across Kent, in cooperation with other Countryside Management Projects, such as Interreg IVa and the Kent Free Tree Scheme

 • Interpretation and education